linksmart/thing-directory/CHANGELIST.md

 * Updated github.com/gorilla/mux package and it usage:
   -  New RegEx format for variable path depths
 * Changed code.google.com/p/go-uuid/uuid to github.com/pborman/uuid
-  - Google Code no longer go gettable
+  - Google Code is no longer go gettable
+* Replaced PublicAddr with PublichEndpoint:
+  - Allows to use custom <protocol>://<addr>:<port> for local endpoints when publishing to catalogs etc. E.g., can be used together with reverse proxy.
-* Added auth support
+* Added (optional) authentication and authorization support for HTTP APIs
-  - Custom HTTP client with optional AUTH support for service/resource catalog APIs
-  - service/resource registration with optional AUTH
-  - AUTH struct in config files for server configuration
+  - optional AUTH struct in config files of services and clients
+  - Serer side (service/resource catalogs, device-gateway)
-  - Optional AUTH struct in config files for client authentication (service/resource registration)
+      + (optional) AUTH struct in config files for server configuration
+  - Client side (service/resource catalogs clients, device-gateway)
+      + remote catalogs clients: all HTTP requests through a custom HTTP client with AUTH support